Do you like eating delicious, healthy homemade food on a regular basis… but hate doing dishes every night?

-Hey there!
-Workweek Lunch is a subscription and platform that helps hundreds of thousands of busy people all over the world create a system around food that gets them more out of life (aka meal prep).
+Workweek Lunch is a meal planning subscription, blog and cookbook that helps hundreds of thousands of busy people all over the world create a system around food that gets them more out of life (aka meal prep).

 Instead of focusing on helping people lose weight or “eat clean” like most meal planning and meal prep sites, we advocate for intuitive eating and help people save time, save money, have more energy, stress less over food and reduce food waste.
 In the process, our readers and customers learn to be better cooks, better planners and be kinder to themselves.